nearthlab/image-segmentation/README.md

 # How to run examples
 Please read the instruction written in READ.md files in each example folder
 1. [Custom Backbone](https://github.com/nearthlab/image-segmentation/tree/master/examples/custom_backbone) <br/>
-This example illustrates how to build MaskRCNN with your custom backbone CNN.
+This example illustrates how to build MaskRCNN with your custom backbone architecture.
 In particular, I adopted [matterport's implementation of ResNet](https://github.com/matterport/Mask_RCNN/blob/1ad9feaae3d87b52495413e6c8ea0e92f0e5bc34/mrcnn/model.py#L171), which is slightly different from [qubvel's](https://github.com/qubvel/classification_models/blob/e223c492477030b80bdc56b53471df39c4e090ea/classification_models/resnet/builder.py#L24).
 Moreover, you can run the inference using the pretrained [MaskRCNN_coco.h5](https://github.com/nearthlab/image-segmentation/releases).
-(I slightly modified the 'mask_rcnn_coco.h5' in [matterport/Mask_RCNN/releases](https://github.com/matterport/Mask_RCNN/releases) to make this file due to some differences in layer names)
+(I slightly modified the 'mask_rcnn_coco.h5' in [matterport/Mask_RCNN/releases](https://github.com/matterport/Mask_RCNN/releases) to make this example work: there are some differences in layer names only)

 2. [Imagenet Classification](https://github.com/nearthlab/image-segmentation/tree/master/examples/imagenet) <br/>
 This example shows the imagenet classification results for various backbone architectures.

 3. [Create KITTI Label](https://github.com/nearthlab/image-segmentation/tree/master/examples/create_kitti_label) <br/>
 This example is a code that I used to simplify some of the object class labels in KITTI dataset.
-(For instance, I merged the 5 separate classes 'car', 'truck', 'bus', 'caravan' and 'trailer' into one single class called 'vehicle')
+(For instance, I merged the 5 separate classes 'car', 'truck', 'bus', 'caravan' and 'trailer' into a single class called 'vehicle')

 4. [Configurations](https://github.com/nearthlab/image-segmentation/tree/master/examples/configs) <br/>
 Some example cfg files that describes the segmentation models and training processes